Lynn Apelgren, President

 Pi (aka “Patricia”) strives to live in a world where dark chocolate becomes the norm for all gift boxes, strife is eliminated, and we all live in the Coke commercial from the 1970’s teaching the world to sing in perfect harmony.

-With degrees in Humanities (BA – UNH) and English (MA - FGCU), her professional life (naturally) began in the world of business.
-Having worked in the diverse worlds of auctioneer, home builder, media specialist and marketing director, she finally landed at Florida Gulf Coast University.
-To this day, she is still not completely sure what her job is.
-When asked, her most common response is “whatever I am asked to do.”
-Recently those requests are for creative for the college, data analytics for program assessment, predicting scheduling needs, and other student-related operations.
-All things that tie nicely back to her education (um, what?).
+With degrees in Humanities (BA – UNH) and English (MA - FGCU), her professional life began in the world of corporate Americana business (naturally).
+Having worked in diverse fields of auctioneer, home builder, media specialist and marketing director, she finally landed at Florida Gulf Coast University doing creative for the college, data analytics for program assessment, predicting scheduling needs, and other student-related operations.
+Liberal Arts degrees prepare you for everything!!

-When not solving the University’s problems (“Why don’t they just give me the keys?!?!?”), she enjoys exceptionally short walks on the beach in search of the nearest tiki bar to enjoy laughter and fellowship with her friends.
-Otherwise, you can either find her: at home on the couch drifting in and out of consciousness watching Dr. Who or Sherlock until Porter or Pinot (cats – not beverages) land on her demanding food; being a whirling dervish in the kitchen hosting dinner parties; or finding something to fix/paint/build/plant/clean/etc.
+When not taking exceptionally short walks on the beach in search of the nearest tiki bar to enjoy laughter and fellowship with her friends, you can find her singing in her car on some journey; being a whirling dervish in the kitchen hosting dinner parties; or finding something to fix/paint/build/plant/etc.

 Linda Benoit, Secretary